adrhill/julia-ml-course/website/write.md

 - `GitHubActions()` sets up continuous integration (CI) via GitHub Actions with default parameters.
 - `Codecov()`sets up CodeCov for assessing code coverage, which quantifies the proportion of source code exercised by tests.
 - `Documenter{GitHubActions}()` includes Documenter for generating package documentation, with the `GitHubActions` specifier indicating deployment to GitHub Pages via GitHubActions.
+- `Formatter(; style="blue")` will tell JuliaFormatter.jl and the Julia VSCode extension to use the [Blue code style](https://github.com/JuliaDiff/BlueStyle) for automatic code formatting

 After you created the template, run
 ```julia-repl